sji-innovators/pxt-betterutil/README.md

-# pxt-serialiot
+# pxt-betterutil
-### Made by SJI Innovators to simplify micro:bit radio and IOT.
+### Made by SJI Innovators to simplify micro:bit MakeCode and add more functions.

 - Allows > 16 characters to be sent via radio using HTTP like headers